-The motion to release the bond passed 5-0-0.
+The motion to approve the minutes as amended passed 5-0-0.

 Escrow Release: The final invoice has been submitted for payment leaving a balance in the escrow account of \$2,390.92.

 T. Moore moved, second by K. Robinson that the escrow being held for the amended site plan at 6, 8, 10 Danville Road be released and returned to James Industries NH.
 LLC, and the account closed